openstack/barbican/README.rst

 Barbican
 ====

-TBD: Make this Barbican specific....
+TBD: Make this Barbican specific....test change for Jenkins

 Glance is a project that defines services for discovering, registering, retrieving and storing virtual machine images.
 The discovery and registration